data-dot-all/dataall/documentation/userguide/docs/pipelines.md

 - Development strategy: GitFlow or Trunk-based
 - Template: it corresponds with the --template parameter that can be passed to DDK init command.
 See the <a href="https://awslabs.github.io/aws-ddk/release/latest/api/cli/aws_ddk.html#ddk-init">docs</a> for more details.

-Moreover, we can add **Development environments**.
+Finally, we need to add **Development environments**.
 These are the AWS accounts and regions where the infrastructure defined in the CICD pipeline is deployed.

 ![create_pipeline](pictures/pipelines/pip_create_form.png#zoom#shadow)